 - BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE AND ALL ON-PRODUCT LABELS. - NEVER OPERATE THIS ATV WITHOUT PROPER INSTRUCTIONS.
 Beginners should complete a certified training course. - NEVER CARRY MORE THAN ONE PASSENGER.
-You increase your risk of losing control if you carry more than one passenger. - NEVER OPERATE THIS VEHICLE ON ANY PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicle from an off-road location to another. - ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate this vehicle on a roadway, even a dirt or gravel road. - OPERATOR AND PASSENGER SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection and protective clothing. - NEVER CONSUME ALCOHOL OR DRUGS before or while riding this vehicle. - NEVER OPERATE THIS ATV AT EXCESSIVE SPEEDS.
-You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience.
+You increase your risk of losing control if you carry more than one passenger. - NEVER OPERATE THIS ATV ON A PAVED SURFACE.
+You increase your risk of losing control if you operate this ATV on pavement. - NEVER OPERATE THIS ATV ON PUBLIC ROADS.
+You can collide with another vehicle if you operate this ATV on a public road. - OPERATOR AND PASSENGER SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection and protective clothing. - NEVER CONSUME ALCOHOL OR DRUGS before or while riding this vehicle. - NEVER OPERATE THIS ATV AT EXCESSIVE SPEEDS.
+You increase your risk of losing control if you operate this ATV at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.